MSc Money, Banking & Finance

 Content and structure

-Study MSc Money, Banking & Finance and you'll need to take and pass eight taught modules over two semesters, four in each.
+You'll need to take and pass eight taught modules over two semesters, four in each.
 These are examined at the end of each semester.
 Six are core modules, while two are chosen from option modules.

 After you've completed the second semester's taught modules, there is a 10-week period to write your dissertation.
 We'll support you through dissertation workshops and input from your supervisor.
 To be awarded the MSc in Financial Economics you will have to pass the examinations and complete the dissertation to the required standard.